altexdim/sourcemod-plugin-gungame/README.txt

 ----
     ----====----==== High priority list ----====----====

-    + Feature request:
+    + [DONE] Providing "AfkAction" = 0 in gungame.config.txt will disables kicking/moving
-        - Add a config variable that disables kicking/moving to specs afk players without disabling afk management completely.
+        to specs afk players without disabling afk management completely.
-    + Feature request:
-        - killing somebody after round end (with nade for example) don't level you up

-        It's not normal.
-At least I don't have it in ES GG5 and it's better implemented there.
-It ruins all nade level.
-Are you playing GunGame much?
-Well, I do.
-And I know that very effective (and funny as well) way to kill somebody with nade is to act like kamikaze  .
-You may go to your victim as close as you can and then thow it under you (and victim).
-The opponent will probably kill you first but nade will kill him as well and you'll gain a knife level.
-When nobody left in your team, this don't work because looks like your plugin don't count anything after round_end event.
-On some maps it's hard to nade in a standard way.
-It's not working here and this really, REALLY sux.
-That's the second reason why I can't use your GG plugin now.

-        Add config variable to allow level up after round end.
+    + [DONE] Added config variable to allow level up after round end - "AllowLevelUpAfterRoundEnd".
-    + Feature requst:
-        Add config variable to strip dead players weapons so that their weapons can't be picked up.
+    + [DONE] Added config variable to strip dead players weapons so that their weapons can't be picked up - "StripDeadPlayersWeapon".
-    + Feature request:
-        - move timer to screen bottom

-        Generally, look at ES GG5 warmup.
-This center caption about time which left disturbs a gameplay (use PrintHintText instead of PrintCenterText).
-    + Feature request:
-        - ticking sound
+    + [DONE] Timer moved to hint box instead of screen center.

-        And it's nice to add some sound like ticking clock for the last warmup seconds.
+    + [DONE] Added ticking sound for the last 5 warmup seconds.
-    + Feature request:
-        - event which fire when GG warmup is over (usefull to enable/disable some plugins)
+    + [DONE] Added global forward GG_OnWarmupEnd which fire when GG warmup is over.
     * Replace "play" with EmitSoundToClient for "nade-level" and "knife-level" and "triple-level" sounds (and maybe all sounds?).
     * Feature request: move all texts to translation file.

+    ----====----==== Normal priority list ----====----====

     + Feature request:
         - configurable warmup weapon by cvar

         For example I've wrote very simple plugin which randomize warmup weapon in ES GG5 (by changing gg_warmup_weapon value).
 You should add such cvar as well, it's useful.

-    ----====----==== Normal priority list ----====----====
+        If enabled weapon reloading on kill then reload warmup weapon.
     + Add an option to level down not to one level, but to some points, calculating depends on how much points does exists on current and previous level.
         Example: